Prison: Women's prisons

 Mercer Reformatory (Toronto, Canada), which opened in 1874 and was Canada's first dedicated prison for women.
 The reformatory was closed in 1969 due to an abuse scandal.

 In the 19th century, a growing awareness that female prisoners had different needs to male prisoners led to the establishment of dedicated prisons for women.
 In modern times, it is the norm for female inmates to be housed in either a separate prison or a separate wing of a unisex prison.
 The aim is to protect them from physical and sexual abuse that would otherwise occur.

-In the Western world, the guards of women's prisons are usually female, though not always.
+The guards of women's prisons are usually female, though not always.
 For example, in federal women's correction facilities of the United States, 70% of guards are male.
 Rape and sexual offenses remain commonplace in many women's prisons and are usually underreported.
-Two studies in the late 2000s noted that because a high proportion of female inmates have experienced sexual abuse in the past, they are particularly vulnerable to further abuse.
+Two studies in the late 2000s noted that because a high proportion of female inmates have experienced sexual abuse in the past (40-57%), they are particularly vulnerable to further abuse.

 The needs of mothers during pregnancy and childbirth often conflict with the demands of the prison system.
 The Rebecca Project, a non-profit organization that campaigns for women's rights issues, reports that "In 2007, the Bureau of Justice Statistics stated that, on average, 5% of women who enter into state prisons are pregnant and in jails [local prisons] 6% of women are pregnant".
 The standard of care that female prisoners receive before and after giving birth is often far worse than the standard expected by the general population, and sometimes almost none is given.
 In some countries, female prisoners may be restrained while giving birth.
 In many countries, including the United States, mothers will frequently be separated from their baby after giving birth.

 Research has shown a significant link between females in prison and brain injury which supports research that shows incarcerated females are overwhelmingly victims of domestic violence (mainly male violence against women).

 Military prisons and prisoner-of-war camps

-Captives at Camp X-Ray, Guantanamo Bay, Cuba, a United States military prison where people are being indefinitely detained in solitary confinement as part of the "War on Terror" (January 2002).
+Captives at Camp X-Ray, Guantanamo Bay, Cuba, a United States military prison where people are being indefinitely detained in solitary confinement as part of the "war on terror" (January 2002).
 The prisoners are forced to wear goggles and headphones for sensory deprivation and to prevent them from communicating with other prisoners.